nautobot/nautobot/nautobot/docs/user-guide/feature-guides/getting-started/creating-devices.md

 2. Find **Devices**
 3. Select **+** to go to the `Add a new device` form
 4. Populate the `Name`
-5. Select the `Device Role` from the drop-down selector
+5. Select the `Role` from the drop-down selector
 6. Select the `Device Type` from the down-down selector
 7. Select the `Location` from the drop-down selector
 8. Set the `Status` to the appropriate value in the drop-down selector